electron/electron/docs/api/protocol-ns.md

 syntax](https://tools.ietf.org/html/rfc3986#section-3).
 For example `http` and `https` are standard schemes, while `file` is not.

-Registering a scheme as standard, will allow relative and absolute resources to be resolved correctly when served.
+Registering a scheme as standard allows relative and absolute resources to be resolved correctly when served.
 Otherwise the scheme will behave like the `file` protocol, but without the ability to resolve relative URLs.